irJERAD/steph/content/post/serasera.md

 	- As Individuals we brandish the innate skills granted to us by The Godly Force
 		- Creativity in and about Problem Solving Jerad is capable of seeing THE solution.
 			- In an Utter his command crashes
-		- Steph’s Soul Shinning Charisma can etch a picture perfect image of the battle map
+		- Steph’s Soul Shinning Charisma can etch a picture perfect featuredImage of the battle map
-			Steph: “Cast Soul Shinning Charisma” etch a picture perfect image of the battle map
+			Steph: “Cast Soul Shinning Charisma” etch a picture perfect featuredImage of the battle map
 		- Memory sharp enough to recall creases accurate beyond sensible measure
 			- Detail finer than senses can employ the moment they are collected
 	- Together, We are One